2RC Rome - Milan - 1983

 Text by Lorenza Trucchi

-In his old studio in vicolo San Nicola da Tolentino, a few steps from Piazza Barberini, Capogrossi had stuck the catalogs of his exhibitions on a small wall as best he could.
-Among others, that of Vehemence confrontées, organized in Paris in 1951 by Michel Tapié, at the Galerie Nina Dausset stood out.
+In his old studio in vicolo San Nicola da Tolentino, a few steps from piazza Barberini, Capogrossi had stuck the catalogs of his exhibitions as best he could on a small wall.
+Among others, that of Vehemence confrontées, organized in Paris in XNUMX by Michel Tapié, at the Galerie Nina Dausset stood out.
 Capogrossi had been invited there, the only Italian artist, together with Wais, Hartung, Mathieu, Bryen, Riopelle and Pollock and De Koening, also for the first time in Paris.
 It was a historical exhibition: those painters, although very different, placed side by side in a stylistically heterogeneous but certainly not illegitimate comparison, certainly very stimulating, announced and synthesized that art autre that Tapié had to explain and unfold a year later, in his famous manifesto album and which today, many years later, still seems to me to be one of the most enlightening propositions on the amazing adventure of immediately post-war art: "Le problème, wrote the French critic, consists of pas à remplacer un thème figuratif par une absence de thème […], mais bien à faire une œuvre, avec ou sans thème, devant laquelle, on s'aperçoit petit à petit que l'on perd pied, que l'on es appellé à entrer en extase ou en démence… “.

 Capogrossi had probably felt the need for adventure, the desire to change one's skin as a cultured, wise, traditional painter for some time.
 Perhaps his disobedience was born with his own obedience.
 Capogrossi was a well-known and successful painter since the time of the "Roman School".
 However, in his painting of the 30s and 40s, figurative and tonal, reality was neither seen nor told realistically, but exposed and composed paying particular attention to the concordance of all the lexical components.
 The lesson was still that of “Valeri Plastici”: in a vaguely metaphysical aura a perfect identity was sought between space, color, light.
 It is therefore possible that for this detachment from the theme, for this innate aversion towards an illustrative realism, Capogrossi had already long been predisposed to the abstract, to a painting of self-representation, valid in itself.
 The war marked the culmination of this tendency, which soon turned into malaise, into crisis.
 In fact, the painter felt that the world was changing, that even the houses that surrounded him no longer answered his questions or corresponded to his feelings.
 But he was not a man who loved sensational gestures, who asked for the endorsement of groups or the sanction of posters.
 Thus he continued to stay in his studio, increasingly empty and inhospitable, with no more models, no longer the familiar objects that had animated his calibrated, harmonious compositions for so many years.
 Capogrossi's year zero culminated with his personal exhibition at the Galleria del Secolo: January 1950.
 Since then, as Seuphor said, “Capogrossi ceased to be an excellent painter and became a creator”.